On the joint second moment of zeta and its logarithmic derivative: Introduction

+We notice that the bounds provided by the theorem reflect the expected order of magnitude, of size $T(\log T)^3$.
+In terms of the constant, neither the lower bound nor the upper bound are sharp, since $f_1(a)<f(a)<f_2(a)$ for $a>0$.
+However, when $a\to0$, both the upper and lower bounds tend to $\frac{1}{3}$, in accordance with \eqref{asympf}.
+Moreover, the lower bound captures also the second term $-\frac{5}{24}a$ term appearing in \eqref{asympf}.

-for $(\log T)^3/T \leq a =o(1)$.
-Theorem \ref{mainthm} can be therefore seen as a generalization of the above result by Goldston, Gonek and Montgomery, where the integral over $t$ is tilted by $|\zeta(\frac{1}{2}+it)|^2$.
+This result should be compared to \eqref{Cor3GGM}.
+Indeed, Theorem \ref{mainthm} can be seen as a generalization of the result by Goldston, Gonek and Montgomery, when the integral over $t$ is tilted by $|\zeta(\frac{1}{2}+it)|^2$.
 In both cases, the lower bound is more accurate than the upper bound, as it matches the expected asymptotic behavior as $a\to 0$.

-In \cite{GGM}, the authors point out how the second moment of the log-derivative of zeta is related to primes, in view of a result by Selberg (see \cite[Lemma 1]{GGM}).
-In particular, bounds for the second moment of $|\zeta'/\zeta|$ are used to derive upper bounds for the variance of the Chebyshev function $\psi(x)=\sum_{n\leq x} \Lambda(n)$ in short intervals.
-More specifically, they prove (on RH) that